jcreedcmu/pyoro/DESIGN.md

 - OPEN: Should single-move undo be supported?
     - Argument for supporting: most puzzle games do
+    - Argument for supporting: it would enable immunity mechanics.
     - Argument for not supporting: might enhance "drama" if mistakes are a little consequential.

 ### Tiles and Entities